 Overheads and scaling: Since the domains will be nested within each other, the parent domains will also run with the child domain time steps.
-We plan to run the final simulations with a time step of 0.4 seconds, giving us temporally high resolution virtual measurements fine enough to compare with observed turbulence measurements.
+We plan to run the final simulations with a time step of 0.4 seconds, giving us temporally high-resolution virtual measurements fine enough to compare with observed turbulence measurements.
 So, the coarse and medium run hours have to be upscaled with the factor for change in time step.
 To optimize the computational demand, we will use a cubic grid spacing for the final simulations which will let us reduce the number of grid points in the vertical without losing too much of information.
 The fine resolution model will have a height of 300 m, that lets us resolve the surface layer turbulence and virtual tower turbulence measurements.
 The nesting is estimated to add 15% to the computational time (Hellsten et al., 2020, in preparation; Huq et al., 2019).
 The Lagrangian particle modeling won’t be turned on for the full duration and we estimate 20% of the total run time for it and data outputs would take 10%.